 Temple

-Temple names the part of the Field that doesn’t have to be restarted each time you return.
+Temple names the part of the Field that no longer has to begin from zero each time you return.

 What remains after return has been repeated